All articles

 How a delay mechanism works

 A delay timer is the last piece.
-Pair it with on-device WebView filtering, a locked Private DNS, and Device Owner lockdown for a setup that actually holds.
+Pair it with closing in-app browsers, a locked Private DNS, and Device Owner lockdown for a setup that actually holds.

 Try SafeSurf & SafeGuard — free open beta